 I was the youngest director at my organization, Organize Florida and Organize Florida Education Fund.
-Organize Florida and Organize Florida Education Fund are community-based, nonprofit and nonprofit member organizations of low and moderate income people dedicated to the principles of social, racial, and economic justice and the promotion of an equal and fair Florida for all.
-In the last year the organization has experienced a staggering amount of growth, of which I am proud to say I am a part.
-As the Program Design & Data Director I have been able to expand our programs and help build internal systems to support the work of the organization and its staff.
+Organize Florida and Organize Florida Education Fund were community-based, nonprofit and nonprofit member organizations of low and moderate income people dedicated to the principles of social, racial, and economic justice and the promotion of an equal and fair Florida for all.
+In 2018, the organization experienced a staggering amount of growth, of which I am proud to say I was a part.
+As the Program Design & Data Director I was able to expand our programs and help build internal systems to support the work of the organization and its staff.
 I was inspired to join Organize Florida because the organization’s work is more than just a Band-Aid solution.
-Organize Florida is after systemic, long-term change and I need to be a part of something that has the potential to change the lives of everyone for the better.
+Organize Florida was after systemic, long-term change and I needed to be a part of something that had the potential to change the lives of everyone for the better.

 An Orlando native with a Spanish soul, I love experiencing other cultures, seeing how other people live, and considering the way language shapes the way we think.
 I’m a learner.
 I love listening to experts, enthusiasts, and the curious-minded.
 In my work with Playground City, my job is to discover what it is that inspires young people to move from “hanging out’ to “geeking out,” and connect that learning in “geeking out” to real-world opportunities.
 It took me a long time to figure out what my passions were, and so I love Playground City because it makes it possible for youth to discover interests and passions.
 I’m most excited to participate in Crave for the opportunity to grow my knowledge of good leadership and to grow alongside an intimate community of like-minded change makers.